kate-grant/musical-web-showcase/README.md

 # The Musical Web Showcase

-This website was built to showcase creative works made for the SFPC The Musical Web course, a 3-month exploration of Web Audio.
+This website was built to showcase creative works made by students during the SFPC The Musical Web course, a 3-month exploration of Web Audio.
 I participated in this course as a student.

 ## Goals